txiong002/Rust_Starship-Crawler/README.md

 6) When you defeat an enemy, you will move to the next room (or the next floor if you are in the last room of the current floor).

-7) If your HP reaches 0, the game will end and you will need to restart from the beginning.
+7) If your HP reaches 0, the game will end and you have the option to either restart the game from the first level or quit the game.

 # Example